-is the average years of schooling for indigenous girls in Guatemala.
+is the average years of schooling for indigenous girls in Guatemala

-of girls below the age of 14 registered as pregnant were indigenous.
+of girls below the age of 14 registered as pregnant were indigenous

-In addition to a massive lack of culturally-adapted educational content, native Indian girls and young women also face widespread gender discrimination and violence.
+In addition to a massive lack of culturally-adapted educational content, Native American girls and young women also face widespread gender discrimination and violence.
 These forms of oppression are rooted in cultural norms and a patriarchal system and often lead to early pregnancies and fewer opportunities in women’s lives.
-In the Rabinal region where the project is to take place, 32% of the population can neither read or write.
+In the Rabinal region, where the project is to take place, 32% of the population can neither read or write.
 60% of them are women, which reduces their opportunities for a better life.
 Furthermore it is also seen in the Rabinal region that children drop out of school to take paid work.
 Some work with their parents in agriculture and especially girls perform household chores, while others migrate to Guatemala city.

 The approach will be based on a thesis that intercultural and gender-oriented education will have an impact on the extent of school-related gender-based violence and early pregnancies.
 By reaching out to both girls and boys at an early age when they have not yea adopted a specific view on gender roles, it will be possible to raise their awareness of gender-based violence and thus give girls more opportunities to act.

 Children must be taught interculturally and in their mother tongue about equal rights, gender norms and roles, and about the right to their own bodies.
 This is expected to result in more participation in and benefit from the teaching as well as less violence and discrimination.
 Specifically 400 teachers will be trained in using new teaching material to increase the quality of teaching.
 Additionally schools must help create classrooms and environments without violence against girls.
-The project will produce school material in the local language, Achí, to improve learning opportunities for the native children and foster a bilingual and intercultural exchange in schools.
+The project will produce school material in the local language, Achí, to improve learning opportunities for the indigenous children and foster a bilingual and intercultural exchange in schools.
 Through workshops and dialogues, parents will raise their awareness of the importance of intercultural and gender-transformative education for their children.
 The activities of the project will raise awareness of the negative elements of violence against girls and the importance of information on sexual and reproductive rights to reduce gender inequality.